ethereum/EIPs/EIPS/soulbound-tokens.md

 ---
-eip: <to be assigned>
+eip: soulbound-tokens
 title: Soulbound Tokens
 author: Omar Garcia (@ogarciarevett)
+description: A token that is attached to a "soul" at mint time and cannot be transferred after that.
 discussions-to: https://ethereum-magicians.org/t/soulbound-tokens-daos-and-web3-games/16104
 status: Draft
 type: Standards Track
 category: ERC
+created: 2023-10-15
 requires: 712, 1155
-created: 2023-10-15

 ---

-## Simple Summary

-Introducing the concept of "Soulbound Tokens" with explicit modifiers to restrict token transferability, enhancing security and control in blockchain applications or blockchain games.

 ## Abstract